GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         :ref:`automatic scaling with plot size <auto-scaling>`.

     **MAP_ANNOT_OBLIQUE**
-        This argument is a comma-separated list of up to seven keywords:
+        This setting applies to "oblique" projections, which in this context means maps whose boundary is a rectangle not specified by meridians and parallels.
+We expect a comma-separated list of up to seven keywords:
         **separate** means longitudes will be annotated on the lower and upper boundaries only, and latitudes will be annotated on the left and right boundaries only; **anywhere** means annotations will occur wherever an